June-Tree/Godot-Source-Code-Obfuscator/README.md

 python gdscript_unobfuscator.py
 ```

+## Other ways to secure your code

+- Use compiled bytecode `.gdc` instead of plain text scripts
+- Enable encription when exporting
+- Encrypt Packed to secure the `.pck` file

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.